benuh/ML_AL_Notes/guides/fundamentals/HYPERPARAMETER_TUNING_GUIDE.md

 - Limited time/compute budget
 - Want to explore broadly

-**Rule of thumb:** Random search with n_iter=100 often beats grid search with same number of trials.
+**Rule of thumb:** Random search with n_iter=100 often beats grid search with same number of trials, especially when:
+- Some hyperparameters are much more important than others
+- You're tuning 3+ hyperparameters simultaneously
+- You're not sure which hyperparameters matter most

+**When grid search is better:**
+- You have domain knowledge about which discrete values to test
+- Very small search space (<50 combinations)
+- You want complete coverage of a small region

 ---